Th1nhNg0/tvpl-crawler/README.md

 # Legal Document Scraper

-This Python project scrapes legal documents from the Vietnamese Legal Library (thuvienphapluat.vn) using Scrapy.
+This Python project scrapes legal documents from the Vietnamese Legal Library (thuvienphapluat.vn) using Crawlee.

 ## Features